The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: Related Work

 In \cite{kim2005scheduling}, a similar downlink model was considered, however, when users are scheduled simultaneously.
 The authors considered Zero-Forcing Beamforming (ZFBF), and suggested a greedy algorithm to schedule the strongest and most orthogonal users.
 Additional scheduling algorithms for downlink communication were given in \cite{airy2003spatially,swannack2004low,primolevo2005channel,yoo2006finite}.
 In fact, in the downlink scenario, it was shown later that ZFBF and optimal user selection can indeed achieve the Dirty Paper Coding (DPC) region \cite{yoo2006optimality}, and is hence optimal in the Gaussian case \cite{weingarten2006capacity}.
 Additional surveys and scaling laws can be found in \cite{caire2006mimo,hassibi2007fundamental,sharif2007comparison}.

 A closely related scheme, yet still for the downlink model, was suggested in \cite{shen2006low}.
 Using Block Diagonalization (BD), a capacity-based greedy algorithm was suggested, in which first the strongest user is scheduled, and then additional users are added, one by one, based on their marginal contribution to the total capacity.
 In the same context, \cite{jagannathan2006efficient} considered the special case of two transmit antennas and one receive antenna per user, and showed that a greedy, two-stage algorithm, which first selects the strongest user and then the second to form the best pair is asymptotically optimal.
-In the context of heterogeneous users, \cite{jagannathan2007scheduling} proposed a scheduling scheme which selects a small subset of the users with favorable channel characteristics.
+In the context of heterogeneous users, \cite{jagannathan2007scheduling} proposed a scheduling scheme which selects a small subset of the users with favorable channel characteristics. \cite{gesbert2004much} proposed threshold-based scheduling for the SISO downlink channel, and showed that using such scheme reduce the required feedback, while preserving most of the system capacity and outage probability. \cite{bayesteh2008user} analysed the asymptotic performance of threshold-based algorithm for scheduling users in an MIMO broadcast channel environment, under ZF detector.
+In particular, the transmitter utilized threshold value on the eigenvalues of the users' channel matrix.
+Then, among the relevant candidates, a set of nearly orthogonal users were selected.
+Such scheduling scheme in nearly optimal, as the transmitter selects both strong and nearly orthogonal users.
+However, for the uplink channel, if the users are not coordinated, it is not possible to choose near orthogonal users distributively.

 The above works focus on the downlink setting.
 In this scenario, it is reasonable to assume that at least some information is available at the BS, and a centralized decision can be made.
 In the uplink (MAC) model, however, if one wishes to select a group of users without centralized processing at the BS, distributed algorithms are required.
-In this paper, we suggest both a single-stage distributed algorithm, and a multi-stage semi-distributed one for the uplink scenario, and, in addition, analyze their sum capacity in the limit of large number of users and give the resulting scaling laws.
+In this paper, we suggest both a single-stage distributed algorithm, and a multi-stage semi-distributed one for the uplink scenario, and, in addition, analyse their sum capacity in the limit of large number of users and give the resulting scaling laws.